Virtual Dual Language State Park Junior Ranger Program

 You can participate at one park over several days, or you can start at one park, and then do other programs at different parks.
 You should plan to spend about an hour at each activity, and you will have so much fun!

 The Junior Ranger Program is offered free of charge to visitors who have already paid park entrance or camping fees.
-Not all of the state parks participate in these programs.
-So, to find out which parks offer Junior Ranger activities.
-Call the park at the listed number for the program schedule.
-You can also visit the state parks Upcoming Events webpage, where dates and times are listed for Junior Ranger programs at many parks.
+Not all of our state parks participate in these programs.
+To find out which parks offer Junior Ranger activities see the list linked below and call the specific park at the listed number and ask about their program schedule.
+You can also visit the state parks' Upcoming Events webpage, where dates and times are listed for Junior Ranger programs at many parks.
 (Not all Junior Ranger programs are listed on the events page.)

 View the document List of California State Park Junior Ranger Program locations